 The 2017 application cycle has closed.
-The application for 2018 will be available in November 2017.
-To access the online application after November, please click here .
+The 2018 application will be available in November 2017.

 The APHL-CDC Antimicrobial Resistance (AR) Fellowship Program provides scientists with the opportunity to collaborate on a range of antimicrobial resistance issues.
 The fellowship's mission is to introduce scientists to public health laboratory science while building the workforce needed to detect and respond to existing and emerging forms of AR.